Research Scientist, Conflict Resolution and Coexistence

 Affiliations

-I am a member of the Advisory Board of the Kathryn Wasserman Davis Collaborative in Conflict Transformation, which seeks to learn lessons from this vast community that can be adapted to the issues and questions that are most pressing for Middlebury College.
+Member of the Advisory Board, Kathryn Wasserman Davis Collaborative in Conflict Transformation, which seeks to learn lessons from this vast community that can be adapted to the issues and questions that are most pressing for Middlebury College.

-I’m a Board Member at Everyday Peace Indicators (EPI), a peacebuilding and research NGO that connects scholars and practitioners interested in elevating the everyday lived reality of communities to inform policy solutions.
+Board Member, Everyday Peace Indicators (EPI), a peacebuilding and research NGO that connects scholars and practitioners interested in elevating the everyday lived reality of communities to inform policy solutions.

 Banner Photo: Peter Dixon, Oakland, California